 However, even without Robinhood Gold, you have instant access to up to $1,000!

 Depending on your account balance, you might be able to access $5K - $50K instantaneously.
 This makes a huge difference especially if you’re trying to make some big moves quickly.

-Robinhood’s cash management feature is a great option for those who trust Robinhood with more than just their fun money and want to be earning some nearly risk-free interest on the side.
+Robinhood’s cash management feature is a great option for those who trust Robinhood with more than just their fun money and want to earn virtually risk-free interest on the side.

-This is a huge advantage over traditional banking as interest rates for savings accounts have largely been stagnant for several years.
-Users that store their money with Robinhood also have access to an optional debit card and 75,000 ATMs where you can withdraw your cash for free.
+This is a huge advantage over traditional banking as interest rates for savings accounts have been stagnant for several years.
+Users who store their money with Robinhood also have access to an optional debit card and 75,000 ATMs where they can withdraw their cash for free.

 If you sign up for Robinhood, you will get a free stock worth between $2.50 and $200.
 The free stock is based on a lottery system.